shashirajraja/onlinebookstore/README.md

 Step 7: Default Username And Password For Admin Is "Admin" And "Admin"

-Step 8: Default Username And Password For User Is "shashi" And "shashi"
+Step 8: Default Username And Password For User Is "Shashi" And "Shashi"

 #### "Suggestions and project Improvements are Invited!"